mcmah309/rust_core/book/src/introduction/new_to_dart.md

 Welcome to Dart!

 Dart is a great language choice for fast cross platform development and scripting.

-rust_core is great start to learn the Dart semantics as you will feel like you are writing native rust.

-rust_core will introduce you to a few new types you may find useful as a Dart developer:
+You'll find that rust_core is great start to learn Dart's semantics as you will feel like you are writing native rust. rust_core will introduce you to a few new types you may find useful as a Dart developer:

 | Rust Type         | Dart Equivalent | rust_core | Description                                             |